syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Overview.md

 ---
 layout: post
-title: About Xamarin Segmented Control control | Syncfusion
+title: About Xamarin Segmented Control | Syncfusion
-description: Learn here about introduction of Syncfusion Xamarin Segmented Control (SfSegmentedControl) control, its elements and more.
+description: Learn here about introduction of Syncfusion Xamarin Segmented Control (SfSegmentedControl) its elements and more.
 platform: xamarin
 control: SfSegmentedControl
 documentation: ug